ayerdelen/reviews/README.md

 ## I've learned:
 - accessing functions.
 - previous and next buttons.
-- creating data and show it in HTML
+- creating data and show it in HTML.

 ## I've added: